cryptopython/vrpay/README.md

-# bgpcoin
+# VRPay
-BGPCoin is a proof-of-work/proof-of-stake currency that can be used by Internet Service Providers for real-time settlement of peering expenses such as crossconnects, dark fiber, route advertisement, and bandwidth costs.
+VRPay is a proof-of-work/proof-of-stake currency designed to allow participants in virtual reality space to pay each other for goods and services in real time.
+It has a short block time of about 5 minutes to allow for quick transactions.

-BGPCoin can be mined using a CPU miner.
-It's recommended to run a BGPCoin node on Ubuntu 17.10, and then use the getwork method of mining and collecting block miner rewards.
+VRPay can be mined with a CPU

-The rewards are 256 BGPCoins per block.
+The rewards start out at 60000 VRP per block and decline gradually to block 30000 where it switches to proof-of-stake.

 The premined coins in the genesis block will be used to fund development in the form of code bounties.